guilhermebkel/gbkel-about/experiences/index.md

 In august of 2020, after completing almost 8 months of work as a developer, I've got invited to get a new position.

-At this new position, I helped them and learned about `Software Architecture, Code Review, Integration, ECS, Github Actions, Certbot, Nginx, Dealing with other department people, Talking to people`.
+At this new position, I helped them and learned about `Software Architecture, Code Review, Integration, ECS, Github Actions, Certbot, Nginx, Dealing with other department people, Talking to people, UX`.

 On top of that, it is important to know that I've `helped teaching new coworkers, reviewed lots of code, made a white label app, helped taking software architectural decisions`.